 Addendum: Recently, I was watching a news program where a reporter asked a group of farmers about what Trump had done for them; they were diehard republicans and they were strongly anti-socialists.
 It struck me as funny when they said that Trump supported their subsidies.
 What strikes me funny is how if a social program that benefit someone, like farmer subsidies, is okay; good socialism.
 However, if the government helps people from dying, it's bad socialism.
 Makes me wonder?
 Oh, and the subsidies indirectly pay for the farmers' healthcare.

 Another Addendum: A while back a topic of discussion was pro-life.
-A minister or priest stated, “Pro-life is more than just about anti-abortion.
+A Jesuit Catholic priest stated, “Pro-life is more than just about anti-abortion.
+View Father James Martin's YouTube video.
 It’s about keeping people alive and supporting healthcare.”
-I personally would add, “You can’t claim you’re pro-life if you don’t care about the quality of the air people breathe or the water they drink, which by the way includes all of us.”
+I personally would add, “You can't claim you're pro-life if you don't care about the quality of the air people breathe or the water they drink, which by the way includes all of us.”